What to bring to a photo tour?

 Our recommendations: The best travel cameras & lenses

 This is a must, even if weight it’s a problem, you must have always an option to use a tripod.
 The uses of the tripod, you as the photographer must know, are infinite: not blur images, bracketing options, large exposure…

 According to your kind of trip, you can check which kind of tripod to take.
 A travel tripod will be more comfortable during your walks.
 And a heavy tripod will give you stability if you move with a car most of the time.

 Our recommendation: Benro SLIM Carbon Fiber Lightweight

 If you have one, bring it!
-If you don’t have, buy it if you can!
+If you don’t have one, buy it if you can!
 Simple transport, not need a lot of space, and the artistic solutions that bring can move your photos to the next level.
 ND for long exposures of water or skies, polarized for reflections…the uses are infinite and it’s not so much weight to avoid it.

 You will blame yourself if after your photo tour you must be cleaning the same dust spots of your lens or sensor.
 As filters, a small bag of cleaning kit, it’s a must for photographers to carry on your bag.

 As filters, take it you have it.
 It’s cheap, it’s useful, and will not disturb you in your bag.
-Always bring to a photo tour a small bag with this simple hacks, as you will take your toothbrush.
+Always bring to a photo tour a small bag with these simple hacks, as you will take your toothbrush.